 How to make this pork stew

-For dry chickpeas
+If using dry chickpeas

-For canned chickpeas
+If using canned chickpeas

-- Heat the oven to 155ยฐC / 315ยฐF degrees.
+- Heat the oven to 155°C / 315°F degrees.

 - Pat the pork with a paper towel to blot any extra moisture.
 Season with sea salt and pepper.